vednp/agent-cipher/README.md

 ## License

-Agent Cipher is released under the [license name].
+Agent Cipher is released under the MIT License.
 For more information, please see the [LICENSE](LICENSE) file in the repository.